 An alternative option may be based on Spark.
 A Spark-based project is detailed here.

-who ensure idempotency of task executions and an agentless architecture.
+who guarantees idempotency of task executions and an agentless architecture.

 https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_strategies.html

-The following diagram recaps our needs on the left, the tech opportunities on the right, what is adopted and what is ruled-out:
+The following Archimate diagram shows when our needs, at the top, meet the tech options, at the bottom, what is adopted and what is ruled-out:

 a map-reduce work schedule, assuming 7 map-tasks and 4 nodes: